chaseBrow/startup-backend/README.md

 ### POST '/user/onboard/info'
 This is the second half of the user creation process.
 None of the parameters are required, whatever params are not passed will be set to NULL.
-param: {String sessionId, String location, String greeting, String linkedIn, String github, String tags[]}
+param: {*String sessionId, String location, String greeting, String linkedIn, String github, String tags[]}
 response: {String error}

 ### POST '/user/onboard/education'
 This is the second half of the user creation process.
 If a user has multiple educations, this call should be made multiple times.
-param: {String sessionId, *String college, *String start, String end, bool present (True = present, False = ended), *String major, String minor, double gpa, String tags[]}
+param: {*String sessionId, *String college, *String start, String end, bool present (True = present, False = ended), *String major, String minor, double gpa, String tags[]}
 response: {String error}

 ### POST '/user/onboard/experience'
 This is the second half of the user creation process.
 If a user has multiple experiences, this call should be made multiple times.
-param: {String sessionId, *String name, *String start, String end, bool present, bool project, String title, *String description, String tags[]}
+param: {*String sessionId, *String name, *String start, String end, bool present, bool project, String title, String description, String tags[]}
 response: {String error}

 ### GET '/user/reset'